andrasq/node-qibl/README.md

 Accessing an object can over time result in it being optimized for mapped lookups or optimized for hashed lookups, but making an object into a prototype forces an immediate conversion to mapped lookups.
-To retain the speedup, do not add new properties.
+To retain the speedup, do not add or delete properties.

 ### qibl.selectField( arrayOfObjects, propertyName )